Romans 5:8-10 is an important reconciliation passage:

 Verse 10 says “we were enemies.”
 But was God our enemy?
 No; “we were (His) enemies.”
 What is an enemy? “a person who feels hatred for, fosters harmful designs against, or engages in antagonistic activities against another; an adversary or opponent.” (dictionary.com)

-There is a difference between being reconciled by His death and being saved by His life.
+There is a difference between being justified by blood/reconciled by death and being saved by His life.
 They are distinct processes even separated in time.

 Justification as Being Set Right with God